Ridgebeck/CarND-Vehicle-Detection/writeup_template.md

 `hist_feat = True`
 `hog_feat = True`

 I tried the different color spaces and it seemed that RGB and YCrCb delivered the best results, while YCrCb was a bit more reliable.
 It seems that the built-in algorithms for the HOG feature extraction work a bit better in YCrCb.
 I set the orientations to the maximum recommended amount of 9.
 I could see a noticebale difference for values above 9.
-The hog channel 0 seemed to be working better than 1 and 2, but `ALL` delivered the best performance.
+The hog channel 0 seemed to be working better than 1 and 2, but "ALL" delivered the best performance.
 Looking at all channels also adds more reliability if a feature was not shown well in one specific channel.
 All features were enabled. `spatial_size`, `pixels_per_cell`, `cell_per_block`, and `hist_bins` were selected based on how much they increase the result and how much the influenced the performance.
 For that purpose I stopped the time for the calcuation of the features and compared it against each other.

 Here is an example of an image using the above stated parameters: